MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/troubleshoot-bitlocker.md

 If the information that you have examined so far indicates a specific issue (for example, WindowsRE is not enabled), the issue may have a straightforward fix.

 Resolving issues that do not have obvious causes depends on exactly which components are involved and what behavior you see.
-The information that you have gathered can help you narrow down the areas to investigate.
+The information that you have gathered helps you narrow down the areas to investigate.

 - If you are working on a device that is managed by Microsoft Intune, see [Enforcing BitLocker policies by using Intune: known issues](ts-bitlocker-intune-issues.md).
 - If BitLocker does not start or cannot encrypt a drive and you notice errors or events that are related to the TPM, see [BitLocker cannot encrypt a drive: known TPM issues](ts-bitlocker-cannot-encrypt-tpm-issues.md).
 - If BitLocker does not start or cannot encrypt a drive, see [BitLocker cannot encrypt a drive: known issues](ts-bitlocker-cannot-encrypt-issues.md).
 - If BitLocker Network Unlock does not behave as expected, see [BitLocker Network Unlock: known issues](ts-bitlocker-network-unlock-issues.md).
 - If BitLocker does not behave as expected when you recover an encrypted drive, or if you did not expect BitLocker to recover the drive, see [BitLocker recovery: known issues](ts-bitlocker-recovery-issues.md).
-- If BitLocker does not behave as expected or the encrypted drive does not behave as expected, and you notice errors or events that are related to the TPM, see [BitLocker and TPM: other known issues](ts-bitlocker-tpm-issues.md).
+- If BitLocker or the encrypted drive does not behave as expected, and you notice errors or events that are related to the TPM, see [BitLocker and TPM: other known issues](ts-bitlocker-tpm-issues.md).
-- If BitLocker does not behave as expected or the encrypted drive does not behave as expected, see [BitLocker configuration: known issues](ts-bitlocker-config-issues.md).
+- If BitLocker or the encrypted drive does not behave as expected, see [BitLocker configuration: known issues](ts-bitlocker-config-issues.md).

 We recommend that you keep the information that you have gathered handy in case you decide to contact Microsoft Support for help to resolve your issue.